 What Choice Did I Make?

-Now hear me out: We did reach a moment in our lives where we made a choice.
-We chose to “follow” Jesus in the sense that we surrendered our autonomy, our personal agency if you will, to the Christian system of belief.
-At the time of course I wouldn’t have worded it that way.
-I would have simply said I had given my life to Jesus.
-I chose to place my trust in him and in the story about him that I had been told, and that for me that was a transaction that was as real and life-consuming as it could possibly be.
+I wouldn’t have worded it that way at the time, of course.
+I would have simply said I had “given my life” to Jesus.
+I chose to place my trust in him and in the story about him that I had been told, and for me that was a transaction as real and life-consuming as it could possibly be.
 That was a deliberate choice I made.

 But believing that such a thing as “God” exists was far more basic, far more preliminary and set in place back during my youngest days.